Articles

 Polish Jewry I

 Jews were first invited into Poland around the tenth century.
-They cam through voluntary migration at the invitation of princes and kings who wanted Jews to help Polsh commerce in their fledgling country...
+They came through voluntary migration at the invitation of princes and kings who wanted Jews to help Polish commerce in their fledgling country...

 Read More